Genesis flood narrative: Flood chronology

 Numbers in the Bible often have symbolic or idiomatic meaning, and the 40 days and nights for which rain fell on the Earth indicate a complete cycle.

-The flood begins on the 17th day of the second month, Marcheshvan, when "the springs of the great deep burst forth, and the floodgates of the heavens were opened", and after 40 days the ark floats (Genesis 7:11–12).
+The flood begins on the 17th day of the second month, Marcheshvan, in the 600th year of Noah's life, when "the springs of the great deep burst forth, and the floodgates of the heavens were opened", and after 40 days the ark floats.
 The waters rise and then recede, and on the 17th day of the seventh month (or the 27th day in the Greek version) the ark rests on the mountains (Genesis 8:4).
-The waters continue to fall, the ark is uncovered on the 1st day of the 1st month of Noah's 601st year, and is opened on the 27th day of his 601st year (Genesis 8:13–14).
+The waters continue to fall, the ark is uncovered on the 1st day of the 1st month of Noah's 601st year, and is opened on the 27th day of his 601st year.